Access Control Policies

 Step 2: Select Policy Type

-Choose the type of access control policy you want to create or modify:
+Choose the type of access control policy:

 Step 3: Define Policy Rules

-Add specific rules for the policy type.
-You can add multiple rules per policy.
+Add specific rules for the policy type:

 Example: IP Allowlist Rule